-- Boost 5 years after a previous dose if at new or continued exposure; consider a booster dose 3 years after a previous dose for travelers going to Africa (due to waning immunity)
+- Boost 5 years after a previous dose if at new or continued exposure; for travelers going to Africa, consider a booster dose 3 years after a previous dose (due to waning immunity)

-Meningococcal B vaccines (Bexsero or Trumenba) for at-risk persons 10 years and older are given as follows:
+MenB vaccines (Bexsero or Trumenba) for at-risk persons 10 years and older are given as follows:

 - Bexsero: 2 doses, given 1 month apart

 - Trumenba: 2 doses, given at 0 and 6 months or 3 doses at 0, 1-2, and 6 months